How Can I Change the Shape of My Nipple?

 Remember the perfect, perky nipples of our teens and twenties?
 Fast forward through a pregnancy or two, breastfeeding and plain old aging, and some of us end up with nipples doing slightly weird things.
 They can get stretched or spread out, or hide when they’re supposed to be sticking out.
 These are all embarrassing, for sure.
 But the good news is that misshapen nipples are so common, and they are such an easy fix.
 A good plastic surgeon can take care of a large, misshapen or inverted nipple in just about no time.

-Is Nipple Reduction Surgery For Me?
+Is Nipple Retraction Surgery For Me?

 When nipples get literally bent out of shape from pregnancy or breastfeeding, they can get wider or droopy.
 And sometimes, our once-symmetrical nipples become two different shapes or sizes after having a few kids.
-Nipple reduction surgery can be a perfect solution in cases like these.
+Nipple retraction surgery can be a perfect solution in cases like these.

-How Does Nipple Reduction Surgery Work?
+How Does Nipple Retraction Surgery Work?

 For long or droopy nipples, your surgeon removes the extra skin from the base of the nipple (where it’s super easy to hide the scars), shortening and tightening the nipple so it’s firmer and perkier.